SciCatProject/documentation/Operator/README.md

 Kubernetes is not necessary to have, but can simplify your life quite a bit.
 Also the separation into internet and intranet zones is up to you to define.
 You can of course operate the whole infrastructure directly in internet accessible servers, if your security policies permit.

-## Getting started with demo platform

-TODO, also describe the createFromScratch Kubernetes script